Hampi Express: History

 The train is named after Hampi, an historical town belonging to the Vijayanagara Empire.
 The town is a tourist attraction for the ruins of the empire.
 This train passes through Hosapete that has the nearest station to this town.

 Locomotive

-The train is hauled by a Krishnarajapuram-based WAP-7 electric locomotive from end to end.
+earlier was ICF rakes it runs with WDP-4D.
+The train is hauled by a Krishnarajapuram WAP-7 electric locomotive from end to end.

 Coach composition

+earlier this train runs with ICF coaches now they get an LHB coaches upgrade.
 This train has one AC First Class-Two Tier combo, one Two Tier AC and one Three Tier AC coach, 9 sleeping coaches, 6 unreserved coaches and 2 second seating cum luggage rake.
 The train shares its rakes with 16535/36 Gol Gumbaz Express.
 Also the train has recently been augmented with one First Class Air Conditioned coach by duly replacing one First Class cum AC Two Tier coach.